CtrlAustin/Project-Kado/README.md

-# Deck-Shooter-Godot
+# Project Kādo
-A simple 3rd person shooter with deck building elements and multiplayer! (soon)
+A 1st person shooter with deck building elements and multiplayer! (soon) Im setting out to create a fun game to playwith your firends on those game nights when you have no idea what to play

 #TODO:
-* Fix big bullets
-* Add an actual deck
+* Add decks
+* ~Add multiplayer~ (DONE)
-* Add multiplayer
+* Add Player UI
-* Make an actual ui
 * Remove Dev textures
-* and a bunch more im sure
+* 3d Models and animations